osuosl/pymesync/docs/source/usage.rst

 TimeSync.\ **create_project(project)**

     Create a project on the TimeSync instance at the baseurl provided when instantiating the TimeSync object.
-This method will return a list with a single python dictionary containing the created project if successful.
+This method will return a single python dictionary containing the created project if successful.
 The dictionary will contain error information if ``create_project()`` was unsuccessful.

     ``project`` is a python dictionary containing the project information to send to TimeSync.
 The syntax is ``"key": "value"`` except for the